Areas of research

 Bio-nanomaterials, Materials, Nanoparticles self-assembly, Polymer Chemistry.

-Researchers at the University of Fribourg participate in the following National Centres for Competence in Research (NCCRs) funded by the Swiss National Science Foundation:
+Also, researchers at the University of Fribourg participate in the following NCCRs:

 - Affective Sciences – Emotions in Individual Behaviour and Social Processes